LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     folder “code”, you have to create them in folder “analysis” if you want to use purely package workflowr.
-  - If you like to have the same structure as .R files also for your .Rmd files, you can create a new folder, e.g. codeRmd, and create relevant subdirectories together with associated .Rmd files (these .Rmd files could be also in subdirectories of folder “code” but I think it could be less organized or clear).
+  - If you like to have the same structure as .R files also for your .Rmd files, you can create a new folder, e.g. code-Rmd, and create relevant subdirectories together with associated .Rmd files (these .Rmd files could be also in subdirectories of folder “code” but I think it could be less organized or clear).
-  - Now, because you have .Rmd files in subdirectories under directory codeRmd, use this package workflowrsubdir to render .html files.
+  - Now, because you have .Rmd files in subdirectories under directory code-Rmd, use this package workflowrsubdir to render .html files.
   - As a real example, please feel free to look at structure of this [GitHub repository](https://github.com/LearnUseZone/workflowrSubfolders).